nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 }
 ```

-Note the `CnmResponse` state defined in the `workflows.yml` above configures `$.exception` to be passed to the `CnmResponse` lambda keyed under `config.WorkflowException`.
+Note the `CnmResponse` state defined in the `workflows.yml` above configures `$.exception` to be passed to the `CnmResponse` Lambda keyed under `config.WorkflowException`.
 This is required for the `CnmResponse` code to deliver a failure response.

 To test the failure scenario, send a record missing the `collection` key.